Forced Blood Draw

 A recent cases from Florida's Fifth District Court of Appeals, State v Geiss, 5D10-3292, 2011 WL 2097694 [Fla Dist Ct App May 27, 2011], reh'g denied (July 22, 2011), finds that warrants to take blood from a DUI suspect using force are valid if the warrant alleges that the DUI is a felony.
 Therefore, under Florida law, search warrants for blood are not allowed in a misdemeanor DUI case.

-A felony DUI can result if the suspect has two prior DUI with the second DUI being within 10 years, or if the suspect as three prior DUI regardless of when the offenses occurred.
+A felony DUI can result if the suspect has two prior DUIs with the second DUI being within 10 years, or if the suspect has three prior DUIs regardless of when the offenses occurred.
 The case also found a "good faith" exception that make exclusion of the blood test unnecessary since the judge signed a search warrant in a case in which the arresting officer alleged only that the case was a misdemeanor (even though it was later determined to be a felony charge because of the number of prior convictions).

 Forced Blood Draw in Car Crash Cases Involving Serious Bodily Injury